|Values are valid only on day of printing.|

 Hemolytic anemia (HA) is characterized by increased red cell destruction and a decreased red cell life span.
-Patients have decreased hemoglobin concentration, hematocrit, and red blood cell count.
-Blood smear abnormalities may include spherocytes, acanthocytes, schistocytes, stomatocytes, polychromasia, and target cells.
-Osmotic fragility also is increased due to the presence of spherocytes.
+Patients usually have decreased hemoglobin concentration, hematocrit, and red blood cell count, but some can have compensated disorders, and symptoms such as reticulocytosis, pigmented gallstones, and decreased haptoglobin are factors that raise clinical suspicion.
+Blood smear abnormalities may include spherocytes, schistocytes, stomatocytes, polychromasia, basophilic stippling, and target cells.
+Osmotic fragility can be increased due to the presence of spherocytes.

 HAs may be congenital or acquired.
-Inherited hemolytic disorders may include red cell membrane fragmentation, red cell enzyme defects, or abnormal structure of the hemoglobin molecule in the red cell.
-Examples of congenital HA include spherocytic HA and glucose-6-phosphate dehydrogenase (G-6-PD) deficiency, which may be intermittent, often brought on by certain drugs, fava bean ingestion, or infections.
-Some hemoglobinopathies also may demonstrate a hemolytic process.
-Examples of acquired HA include: autoimmune HA, direct Coombs-positive HA, disseminated intravascular coagulation, and drug-induced HA.
+Inherited hemolytic disorders may include red cell membrane disorders, red cell enzyme defects, or abnormalities in the hemoglobin molecule in the red cell.
+This panel assesses for possible causes of congenital/hereditary causes of hemolytic anemia and does not evaluate for acquired causes.
+Therefore, the anemia should be lifelong or familial in nature.
+Examples of acquired HA, which should be excluded prior to ordering this panel, include: autoimmune HA, direct Coombs-positive HA, cold agglutinin disease, disseminated intravascular coagulation, and drug-induced HA.

-This consultative evaluation looks for the cause of increased red cell destruction and includes testing for hereditary spherocytosis, hemoglobinopathies, and red cell metabolism abnormalities.
+This consultative evaluation looks for the cause of increased red cell destruction and includes testing for red cell membrane disorders, such as hereditary spherocytosis, hemoglobinopathies, and red cell enzyme abnormalities.

 Definitive results and an interpretive report will be provided.